The 5 Stages of the Mobile App Development Workflow

 User engagement is key to your app’s long-term success.
 After launch, you must actively engage with your user base and analyse their feedback.

-- Encourage Continuous Feedback: Don't wait for users to submit feedback independently.
+- Encourage Continuous Feedback: Don’t wait for users to submit feedback on their own.
 Proactively ask them for insights.
 Use in-app prompts at natural stopping points, such as after completing an important task.

 - Engage Users on Social Media: Keep an open channel on social platforms to foster a sense of community.
 Reply to comments, answer questions and share updates.
-Engaged users are likelier to advocate for your app and share their experiences.
+Engaged users are more likely to advocate for your app and share their experiences.

-- Utilise In-App Analytics: Tools like Firebase, Mixpanel, and Amplitude can give you vital insights into user behaviour.
+- Utilise In-App Analytics: Tools such as Firebase, Mixpanel, and Amplitude can provide vital insights into user behaviour.
 You can track:

 - Retention Rates: Check how many users return to the app after their first download.